 Cross-Curricular Application |

 Many slide rules include formulas for unit conversions in a variety of fields, which likely also includes scale markings to coincide with said formulas.
-My mother used a cardboard slide rule known as the EZ Grader, which computed the grade as a percentage given the total number correct against the total number of problems on an assignment.
+My teacher mother used a cardboard slide rule known as the EZ Grader, which computed the grade as a percentage given the total number correct against the total number of problems on an assignment.
 When I was in 2nd grade, I remember using the EZ Grader to help my mother grade her 2nd grade papers.
-It gave me a practical understanding of ratios before my school covered them.
-Oh, and I learned fractions by making biscuits from scratch when I was 5 years old.
+It gave me a practical understanding of ratios and percentages before my school covered them.
+Similarly today, if students computed their own grades instead of the teacher doing it for them, they'd get ratios and percentages nailed down just like I did.

 Efficiency in Solving |